 In the last few years, there has been a significant increase in hailstorms and the damages caused as a result of these storms.
-One of the most significant hail claims results from roof damage.
+One of the most significant types of hail claims results from roof damage.
 Most often this damage is identified from strike marks.

 Fighting Against Insurance Bad Faith